Skip to main content

 Execute actions with your signer

-Next, execute actions with your session signer by signing requests with the private key(s) of your signer ID.
+Next, execute actions with your signer by signing requests with the private key(s) of your signer ID.
 Follow the guides below to learn how to sign requests and execute actions with wallets.